I am a Zivver admin

 - Search for Zivver.

 Zivver should appear in the list of results.
-If it does not, please contact Tools4Ever via their support page. - Select Add to add the Zivver app to the catalog.
+If it does not, contact Tools4Ever via their support page. - Select Add to add the Zivver app to the catalog.

 - Click Next.